 First of all, the price is great.
 The HeadLamp costs $50.
 At that price, you get a rechargeable battery and powerful LED that kicks out up to 330 lumens.
 That’s no light cannon, but it’s definitely enough light for most activities up to trail-running speed.
 And around campsites, the broad throw is really nice.

 The battery, while not huge, is sufficient for most weeklong trips without recharging.
 It will burn for 3.5 hours at full power brightness or up to 40 hours on low.
 For most camp use, lower power is plenty and results in infrequent charging.

 The HeadLamp has four functions: a white spotlight, red and white floodlights, and a strobe light.
 For those who really love red lights, it’s one of the better reds we’ve used.
 It has quite a bit of power in red but is also dimmable down to a weak beam.
 It’s very versatile and lets you walk trails at night without ruining your night vision.

 The strobe feature?
 Well, like most strobes on headlamps, it’s annoying, and you’ll scroll past it 99.9 percent of the time.
 We suppose it could come in handy in an emergency but have never used a strobe in this way out of our entire staff of a dozen people.

-But where the brand stands out from the crowd is its comfortable design and light weight.
+But where the brand stands out from the crowd is its comfortable design and balanced weight.
 By integrating its electronic components into the soft 3D SlimFit fabric of the headlamp, BioLite created a light that wears more like a sweatband.

-First Look: BioLite HeadLamp
+BioLite HeadLamp Review